KalevRK/finda/updates.md

 - Do not send updated vote count from client
-- Have backend receive request to update vote count and call methods to update it
-- Have markers appear each time that the page is refreshed
+- Have backend receive request to update vote count and call methods to update it DONE - Have markers appear each time that the page is refreshed

 ## Tests ##